Kingxukai/linux/Documentation/networking/l2tp.rst

 ================== ======== ===
 Attribute          Required Use
 ================== ======== ===
-CONN_ID            N        Identifies the tunnel id to be queried.
+CONN_ID            N        Identifies the woke tunnel id to be queried.
                             Ignored in DUMP requests.
 ================== ======== ===